“Why Do You Test and Tag The Same Thing Twice? “

 One commonly overlooked aspect of testing and tagging involves the detachable leads (cord sets) that come with certain appliances.
 A frequent question that arises at Perth Test and Tag Solutions is, "Why does my appliance have two tags?"
 This relates to the testing of both the appliance and its detachable lead.
+Below we will go into the finer details.

 Do Detachable Leads Require Testing?